georgeolson92/C-Address-Book/readme.md

 ### Setup/Installation Requirements

 **Windows Users:**
-* Open PowerShell and ensure that C&#35; is installed (<a href="https://www.learnhowtoprogram.com/c/getting-started-with-c/installing-c">View link</a> for information on setting up Git in PowerShell)
+* Open PowerShell and ensure that C&#35; is installed (<a href="https://www.learnhowtoprogram.com/c/getting-started-with-c/installing-c">View link</a> for information on installing C&#35; in PowerShell)
 * Ensure that Git project management is functioning (<a href="https://www.learnhowtoprogram.com/c/getting-started-with-c/git-project-setup-for-windows">View link</a> for information on setting up Git in PowerShell)
 * Clone repository from github
 * Change directory to project folder